How to look after your bouquet

 Peace Lilies are an indoor plant that flowers all year and they like warm, moist, shady environments.
 Aim to water them about once a week or when the leaves start to wilt.
 Give the plant enough water to make the soil damp.
 Don’t let the plant sit in water as the roots will rot and kill the plant.
 If you have time, mist the Peace Lily to create a tropical environment, this will help encourage more leaves and flowers to grow.
 Remove any unhealthy leaves or flowers to allow space for new shoots to grow.
 Re-pot your peace lily every 1-2 years or when the roots get to cramped for the pot.
 Peace Lilies should never need a pot bigger than 12 inches.

 How to look after Succulents and Cacti

 Keep the Succulents and Cacti out of direct sunlight, but in a warm environment.
-Water once a week during the warmer seasons and in the cooler seasons, when they are dormant, water less.
+Water every other week during the warmers seasons and in the cooler seasons, when they are dormant, water less.
 Make sure the soil is completely dry before watering and then water thoroughly but don’t let the roots sit in water.
 When the plant starts to look uncomfortable re-pot into a larger pot.

 How to look after potted flower plants